Rubyjoby/About_Me_Page/README.md

 no.

 # Note
-if you see this, Im still not finishing writing this file
+if you see this, Im still not finishing writing this